Last Updated: Nov 20, 2018

 Blueprint for a "Great" Streaming PC Build

-With the powerhouse i7-7820X processor, a mighty 1080 Ti, and a massive 32GB of RAM, this extreme type of setup is recommended for gamers and streamers who wish to play games very well in 4K (or any other resolution), and stream flawlessly in 1080p or 1440p with maximum in-game settings.
+With the powerhouse i7-9900K processor (or alternative pick in the AMD Threadripper 2990WX), a mighty RTX 2080 or 2080 Ti, and a huge 32GB of fast RAM, this extreme streaming gaming computer is recommended for gamers and streamers who wish to play games very well in 4K (or any other resolution) and stream flawlessly in 1080p or 1440p with maximum in-game settings.
 If you’re looking to broadcast the highest quality, smooth and lag-free streams possible for your viewers, parts like these won’t let you down.

 With a machine like this there’s not much need to build a dedicated streaming rig unless you really want to and you know you would benefit from it, as this build will allow you to play and stream simultaneously without any hiccups in the majority of cases, making you and your viewers happy.
 Don’t forget to get a quality mic so your audio doesn’t let down your good-looking stream.